BielRoig/hfeb-guide/content/docs/advanced-lines/_index.md

 {{< scryfall-card name="Battlefield Scrounger" set="ody" />}}
 </div>

-1. <i class="ms ms-g ms-cost"></i> *(If needed, discard a creature to Survival → get Hermit Druid)*
+1. *(<i class="ms ms-g ms-cost"></i> discard a creature to Survival to get Hermit Druid)*
-2. <i class="ms ms-g ms-cost"></i> Discard Hermit to Survival → get Triskelion
+2. <i class="ms ms-g ms-cost"></i> Discard Hermit to Survival
+3. Get Triskelion
-3. Activate Shifter/Hermit and put Battlefield Scrounger on top of graveyard
+3. <i class="ms ms-g ms-cost"></i> Activate Shifter/Hermit
+4. Put Battlefield Scrounger on top of graveyard
-4. Activate Shifter/Scrounger to shuffle Scrounger + Akroma + Palinchron back into library (20 CMC)
+5. Activate Shifter/Scrounger to shuffle Scrounger + Akroma + Palinchron back into library (20 CMC)
-5. Activate Shifter/Devourer, letting each trigger resolve before the next.
+6. Activate Shifter/Devourer, letting each trigger resolve before the next.
 If opponent activates Crypt here, spend <i class="ms ms-1 ms-cost"></i><i class="ms ms-g ms-cost"></i> to cast Krosan Reclamation and put Karmic Guide + Squee (8 CMC) in library, then activate Shifter/Devourer again to reach lethal
-6. <i class="ms ms-g ms-cost"></i> Discard Triskelion to Survival and shoot
+7. <i class="ms ms-g ms-cost"></i> Discard Triskelion to Survival and shoot

-> Scrounger's library-filling is part of the activation cost — the opponent cannot prevent those cards from going back.
+> Scrounger's library-filling is part of the activation cost, so the opponent cannot prevent those cards from going back.
 There is no relevant window for the opponent to use a single Furnace or Crypt to stop this sequence.

 </div>
 </details>